-Currently there are about 70+ distributions of Kubernetes available, would it be good if there are set of conformance tests to make sure that a Kubernetes cluster meets the minimal set of features?
-Heptio Sonobuoy is a diagnostic tool that makes it easier to understand the state of a Kubernetes cluster by running a set of Kubernetes conformance tests in an accessible and non-destructive manner.
+Currently, there are about 70+ distributions of Kubernetes available, would it be good if there are a set of conformance tests to make sure that a Kubernetes cluster meets the minimal set of features?
+Sonobuoy is a diagnostic tool that makes it easier to understand the state of a Kubernetes cluster by running a set of Kubernetes conformance tests in an accessible and non-destructive manner.
 It is a customizable, extendable, and cluster-agnostic way to generate clear, informative reports about your cluster.

 Conformance-passing cluster provides the following guarantees